April 29, 2014

 Idolatry comes in many forms and we are all prone to it.
 We should learn about and use His gifts with thanksgiving (and there is a lot of joy and excitement with that), but they are not targets of our worship.
 We must worship the Creator, and not what He created for us.

 And that goes for allopathic medicine, as well.
-I have seen people talk about their doctors as if they are infallible gods.
+I have seen people talk about their doctors as if they are infallible gods that must be obeyed.
 And you just have to wonder about the way some people get downright emotional over whether or not I am willing to risk my children’s health/life with health concepts that I believe are dangerous.
 Doctors are not gods.
 And neither should we worship their demigods, pharmaceuticals.

 Jehovah Rapha can be translated as “God Who Heals.”
 Jehovah is the Great Physician who heals the physical and emotional needs of His people.
 (Jeremiah 30:17; Jeremiah 3:22; Isaiah 30:26; Isaiah 61:1; Psalm 103:3; Exodus 15:26).